MinghaoYan/my_site/content/authors/admin/_index.md

   url: https://www.cs.wisc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in building systems for deep learning workloads.
+bio: I am interested in building LLMs.

 # Interests to show in About widget
 interests:
+- LLM Training
+- LLM Agents
 - Efficient LLMs
-- Systems for LLMs
-- High Performance Computing

 # Education to show in About widget
 education: